TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-connectors-connector-is-not-showing-data.md

 <properties
-    pageTitle="My connector is not showing data"
+    pageTitle="Your connector is not showing data"
-    description="My connector is not showing data"
+    description="Your connector is not showing data"
     service=""
     resource=""
     authors="AmirKe"